 09 Jun Capped Rate Mortgages

-Capped rate mortgages are in effect variable rate mortgages.
+Mortgages with a capped rate are in effect variable rate mortgages.
 However, they have one important difference.
-That important difference is: capped rate mortgages have an interest rate ceiling, known as the “Cap” above which your repayments can’t rise.
+That important difference is: an interest rate ceiling, known as the “Cap” above which your repayments can’t rise.

 Also, there’s usually an Early Repayment Charge if you want to remortgage to another lender or pay off the mortgage in full.
 In most cases you’ll be allowed to make some over-payments, but the amount you can over pay will be restricted.

 Once the introductory or capped rate period has ended, your mortgage will go onto a lender’s Standard Variable Rate or a tracker rate for the remaining term.
 You might consider a rate switch or remortgage at this point.

 With a capped rate mortgage you have peace of mind.
 You know that your payments won’t go above a certain level.

 Interest rates can still go up on a capped mortgage, but only as high as the cap.
 Therefore, you should calculate your budget carefully to make sure you can cope with any rise in rates up to your cap.
 Your mortgage adviser will discuss this with you and provide an idea of what repayment amounts might be expected at different rates.

 Most capped rates can be more expensive at the outset when compared directly with the best fixed or discounted rates.

 Capped rates are rare.
 So, if you’re going it alone, you’ll have to search well to find a selection to choose from.

 With fixed rate mortgages, your rate is fixed for the term of the deal.
 Your monthly payments will remain the same regardless of what happens to the banks rate.
 This information was provided by MDFS Mortgages.